"There is no crueller tyranny than that which is perpetrated under the shield of law and

 The Company wil act vigorously to ensure that it fosters a working relationship with all law firms and advocates; many already known to have an established reputation within Australia for their offering of Pro Bono legal services.
 This working relationship can and must be fostered for the betterment of all Australians needing Pro Bono legal assistance of the highest standard.

-It is our greatest hope that Licensees (both legal and accounting) Australia-wide will ensure, in time, that not one financially distressed Australian will ever be denied pro bono legal representation, nor be denied the natural justice that comes with it.
+It is our greatest hope that Licensees (both legal and accounting) Australia-wide will ensure, in time, that not one financially distressed Australian will ever be denied pro bono legal representation, nor the natural justice that we trust will flow from it.

 My Sincere Regards,